 E-Check (only available in the U.S.) and wire transfer also available.
 Bank fees may be applicable.

-Scapple for Mac requires Mac OS X 10.6.8 (Snow Leopard) or greater, running on an Intel based Mac.
+Scapple for Mac requires Mac OS X 10.6.8 (Snow Leopard) or greater, running on a 64-bit Intel based Mac.

 Scapple comes with a generous “household” licence.
 This allows you to install Scapple on multiple computers (running the same operating system you purchased Scapple for) provided that you are the primary user or owner, and on any machines owned by members of your immediate family residing in your household.
 Businesses require separate licences for each user.